anubhavjha08/weather-app-react/README.md

+# weather-app-react

+A basic weather app butil in react which provides various information by calling weather API.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.